rainlanguage/arb-bot/README.md

       -a, --api-key <key>            0x API key, can be set in env variables, Will override the 'API_KEY' env variable -g, --gas-coverage <integer>   The percentage of gas to cover to be considered profitable for the transaction to be submitted, an integer greater than equal 0, default is 100 meaning full coverage, Will override the 'GAS_COVER' in env variables
+      --repetitions <integer>        Option to run `number` of times, if unset will run for infinte number of times --order-hash <hash>            Option to filter the subgraph query results with a specific order hash, Will override the 'ORDER_HASH' in env variables
+      --order-owner <address>        Option to filter the subgraph query results with a specific order owner address, Will override the 'ORDER_OWNER' in env variables
+      --order-interpreter <address>  Option to filter the subgraph query results with a specific order's interpreter address, Will override the 'ORDER_INTERPRETER' in env variables
-      --repetitions <integer>        Option to run `number` of times, if unset will run for infinte number of times --no-monthly-ratelimit         Option to make the app respect 200k 0x API calls per month rate limit, mainly used when not running this app on a bash loop, Will override the 'MONTHLY_RATELIMIT' in env variables
+      --no-monthly-ratelimit         Option to make the app respect 200k 0x API calls per month rate limit, mainly used when not running this app on a bash loop, Will override the 'MONTHLY_RATELIMIT' in env variables
       --use-zeroex-arb               Option to use old version of Arb contract for `0x` mode, i.e dedicated 0x Arb contract, ONLY available for `0x` mode
       -V, --version                  output the version number